Dr. Robert Gold

 • Economics of Digitalization

-In October 2012, I joint the Research Area “Innovation and International Competition” of the Kiel Institute for the World Economy.
+In October 2012, I joined the Research Area “Innovation and International Competition” at the Kiel Institute for the World Economy.
 Previously, I worked at the Max Planck Institute of Economics in Jena.
 During that time, I spent two semesters as visiting scholar at the Indiana University in Bloomington.
 I am also affiliated with the CESifo research network, and I am member of the Standing Committee on Regional Economics of the German Economic Association.

 My research is on innovation economics, digitalization, political economy, and entrepreneurship.
 I am particularly interested in endogenous location factors in the context of globalization, digitalization effects on firm performance and entrepreneurship, and the political economy of globalization and technological change.
 Usually, I employ quasi-experimental research designs and micro-econometric techniques to answer research questions of general interest, but with distinct policy relevance.